Joe-BN/TypeDrift-34/README.md

-# TypeDrift-36
+# TypeDrift

 ( *I'll add an image once done* )

-A custom 36 key split keyboard heavily inspired by the [chocofi](https://github.com/pashutk/chocofi) designwise but runs off of the Esp32-C3 microcontroller
+A custom 36-key split keyboard heavily inspired by the [chocofi](https://github.com/pashutk/chocofi) designwise but runs off of the Esp32-C3 microcontroller
 <br>;(3x5+3)

 The decision to use the Esp32-C3 is because I can utilize the power of the Esp-NOW protocal at a cheap price.